 Performance Audio isn't new to Pro Audio & Video.
-We have been servicing the needs of professionals for nearly 40 years!
+We have been servicing the needs of professionals for over 40 years!
 We have the expertise to help you get the job done right.
 The first time.

 Real World Convenience